Sturgeon yearned for travel ban with England, claims Hancock stepping up attack

 NICOLA Sturgeon yearned to bring in a travel ban with England and would have liked to have built a "Trump" style wall with the country, according to Matt Hancock.

-The former UK health secretary has made the highly controversial claims in his book published today which outlines the government's handling of the pandemic and its relationship with the devolved nations.
+The former UK health secretary has made the highly controversial claims in his book which outlines the government's handling of the pandemic and its relationship with the devolved nations.

 In his book Pandemic Diaries: The inside story of Britain’s battle against Covid, published today, he repeatedly attacks the First Minister and says he was pleased when his colleague Michael Gove was given the job of liaising with her by Boris Johnson.